ofvv/rest-api/README.md

  ## Open Your CMD/Powershell And Type:
  1. npm i/npm install
  2. node .
+## You Can Also Type:
+1. npm run int
+2. npm run start

 # Now Open Your Browser And Go To The Url Provided By The Console!